nixworks/public/news/2010/12/20/index.md

 Russian President Dimitry Medvedev arrives in India on Tuesday to secure nuclear and defence contracts worth billions of dollars.

 ### [North Korea agrees with United States troubleshooter Bill Richardson to permit the return of United Nations nuclear inspectors. ](/news/2010/12/20/north-korea-agrees-with-united-states-troubleshooter-bill-richardson-to-permit-the-return-of-united-nations-nuclear-inspectors.md)
-_Context: Bill Richardson, International Atomic Energy Agency, North Korea, United Nations, United States_
+_Context: Bill Richardson, International Atomic Energy Agency, North Korea, U.S., United Nations_

 ### [Israel orders all of their foreign envoys to thwart Palestinian attempts to draft a UN resolution with the aims of recognition of Palestinian and to pressure Israel to stop settling its citizens within Palestine. ](/news/2010/12/20/israel-orders-all-of-their-foreign-envoys-to-thwart-palestinian-attempts-to-draft-a-un-resolution-with-the-aims-of-recognition-of-palestinia.md)
 _Context: Israel, Palestinian, UN_